viromedia/virocore/README.md

 ViroCore
 =====================

-Viro Media is a platform for developers to rapidly build augmented reality (AR) and virtual reality (VR) experiences.
-With ViroCore, developers can develop in Android with Java and deploy onto ARCore supported phones for AR and Google Daydream, Samsung, GearVR, Google Cardboard for VR.
-ViroCore can also be used for apps that want a lightweight easy to use 3d library for Android without using AR/VR.
+ViroCore is SceneKit for Android, a 3D framework for developers to build immersive applications using Java.
+ViroCore combines a high-performance rendering engine with a descriptive API for creating 3D/AR/VR apps.
+While lower-level APIs like OpenGL require you to learn and precisely implement rendering algorithms, ViroCore requires only high-level scene descriptions and the events and interactions you desire.

+Platforms supported:
+Android, ARCore, Google Daydream, Samsung GearVR, Google Cardboard VR

 [Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.